-Shading is a hard art skill to master, whether you’re using traditional materials or an iPad digital drawing program like Procreate or Procreate Pocket.
+Shading and blending are hard art skills to master, whether you’re using traditional materials or an iPad digital drawing program like Procreate or Procreate Pocket.
 Luckily, with Procreate, there are some tricks you can use to make your shading life easier.

-To shade on Procreate, the best tool to use is the smudge tool paired with one of the airbrushes.
+To shade and blend on Procreate, the best tool to use is the smudge tool paired with one of the airbrushes.
 By adjusting the size of the smudge brush, it’s possible to achieve the best shading and fading for both small and precise areas, as well as large and sweeping areas.

-Despite how challenging and frustrating it can be, shading with Procreate has become one of my favorite things to do when I’m creating art.
+Despite how challenging and frustrating it can be, shading and blending with Procreate has become one of my favorite things to do when I’m creating art.
 Believe me; once you get the hang of it, it’s SO much fun.

-We’re diving into ways that I shade with Procreate when creating my own work.
+We’re diving into ways that I shade and blend with Procreate when creating my own work.
 These shading techniques will make you feel confident about your own shading and fall in love with it, like I have.

 Let’s dig in!

 How to Use the Smudge Tool to Shade on Procreate

-The smudge tool is a great resource when shading on Procreate.
+The smudge tool is a great resource when shading and blending on Procreate.
 While any brush can be paired with the smudge tool, a brush from the airbrushing collection is a great choice given how delicate and airy it is when using it for fading and shadows.

-What I love about shading with the smudge tool is that it gives you a lot of freedom both in Procreate and Procreate Pocket.
+What I love about shading and blending with the smudge tool is that it gives you a lot of freedom both in Procreate and Procreate Pocket.

 You can pair it with any brush you need, you can change its opacity so that it’s more subtle or intense, and you can change the size of it for more sweeping or detailed work.